3.3.2 Domestic Abuse

 - Leaving an abusive partner is a process, not a single event.
 Professionals should be aware that separation can increase risk so support should be offered to separate safely and to stay safe;

-- There are many reasons why it is not easy to leave an abusive relationship and professionals should work sensitively with victims and remember that it is the perpetrator of the abuse that is causing the harm and hold them accountable;
+- There are many reasons why it is not easy to leave an abusive relationship and professionals should work sensitively with victims, avoid blaming them for the abuse, and remember that it is the perpetrator of the abuse that is causing the harm and hold them accountable;

 - It is crucial to engage those affected by domestic abuse, and agency partners, in continuous risk assessment and safety planning, as interlinked processes;